 All information in this tab should be also reported under the designated cost areas.

-Table 1: Replacement of link boxes
+Table 1: Asset Replacement of link boxes

 This records the costs of replacing poor condition link boxes which have a high risk of failure.

 For the volume unit of measure this requires the reporting of asset additions and disposals.